Body Image

 Posted on 07/05/2011 in Body Image, Depression, Stress Management

+TL;DR: Childhood obesity and depression are linked, with each potentially contributing to the other.
+Stress, social stigma, and lack of support increase risk.
+Parents can help by monitoring health, providing structure, and seeking professional support.
 Studies have found that there is a link between obesity and depression in children, although it is not clear if there is a cause and effect relationship or if the two simply go together.
 In some cases individuals who are obese may be prone to depression because of the social stigma that comes with being overweight or fat.
-On the other hand, individuals who suffer from depression may be prone to overeating and this will cause an increase in size and weight.
-People who suffer from anxiety disorders and depression are particularly prone to resort to overeating foods rich in… Read More Here!
+On the other hand, individuals who suffer… Read More Here!